Mike Piazza: Early life

 Piazza was born in Norristown, Pennsylvania, grew up in Phoenixville, Pennsylvania, and attended Phoenixville Area High School.
 He is the second-oldest son of an Italian father named Vince (1932–2021) and a Slovak mother named Veronica, with brothers Vince Jr., Dan, Tony, and Tom.
 His father was the son of Italian immigrants from Sciacca, Sicily.
 Tom's godfather was former MLB manager Tommy Lasorda.
 Mike grew up a Philadelphia Phillies fan and fan of Philadelphia sports, and admiring Hall of Fame third baseman Mike Schmidt.
-Piazza watched the Philadelphia 76ers court side in their January 1983 game when Julius Erving performed a defensive play by swiping the ball and completing his famous Rock-a-Baby dunk, which Piazza cited as one of his indelible childhood memories as a sports fan.
+Piazza watched the Philadelphia 76ers court side in their January 1983 game versus the Los Angeles Lakers when Philadelphia star Julius Erving performed a spectacular play by swiping the ball and completing his famous Rock-a-Baby dunk, which Piazza cited as one of his indelible childhood memories as a sports fan.
 Vince Piazza earned a fortune of more than $100 million in used cars and real estate, and attempted several times to purchase an MLB franchise.
 When the Dodgers—managed by Vince's childhood friend Tommy Lasorda, the godfather of Mike Piazza's youngest brother, Tommy—visited Philadelphia, Piazza visited the Dodger clubhouse and served as a bat boy in the dugout.

 Vince's own hopes of playing baseball had ended at the age of 16 when he left school to support his family.
 He saw that Piazza had potential in the sport, and began encouraging his son to build his arm strength at the age of five.
 When he was 16, Piazza received personal instruction in his backyard batting cage from Ted Williams.
 The Hall of Famer praised his talent, advised him not to let anyone change his swing, and autographed Piazza's copy of Williams' The Science of Hitting.
 Vince threw hundreds of pitches nightly to his son, who shared his father's focus on baseball, clearing snow if necessary to practice his hitting and, after reaching the major leagues, practicing on Christmas Eve.
 Piazza graduated from Phoenixville Area High School in 1986, after which he went to South Florida and joined the Miami Hurricanes his freshman year; receiving no playing time that season, Piazza transferred to Miami-Dade Community College.
 Piazza played first base at Miami-Dade in 1988.
 In 29 games, he hit .364 with three home runs and drove in 23 runs.